dejanu/az104/README.md

 Azure admin concepts: Virtual networks, Storage, Compute, Identity, Security, Governance

-## Scenarios:

-* Assign licenses to users based on Azure AD attributes actions:
-  - You must create a dynamic security group
-  - The dynamic group must be added to a license group for automatic synchronization

-* Which of the following situations would be good example of when to use a resource lock?
-  - An ExpressRoute Circuit is a critical resources Resource locks prevent other users in the organization from accidentally deleting or modifying critical resources.

-* user principal name (UPN) = for guest users UPM will contain the email of the guest user (bsmith_contoso.com) followed by #EXT# followed by the domain name of the tenant (@fabrikam.com):
-`UserPrincipalName: bsmith_contoso.com#EXT#@fabrikam.com`

-* Name 3 resource types can you apply delete locks: virtual machines, subscriptions, and resource groups.
-You cannot use delete locks on management groups or storage account data.

-* Invite external users for B2B collaboration: External collaboration settings
-* Block access to resources from unknown locations: Conditional Access
-* You can assign a network security group (NSG) to the subnet of the virtual network in the SAME region.

 ## Concepts:

 * Azure Resource Manager (ARM) provides a consistent management layer to perform tasks through Azure PowerShell, Azure CLI, Azure portal, REST API, and client SDKs.